pyta-uoft/website/index.md

 This error occurs when you have more than three levels of nested blocks in your code.
-This type of nesting is a sign that your function is too complex, and should be broken down using helper functions.
+This type of nesting is a sign that your function is too complex, and should be broken down using helper functions or [generators][6].

 Note: this checker doesn't include function or class definition as a block, so the example below is considered to have *four* nested blocks,